Search The Line of Best Fit

 Original Photography by Brody Boggs

-Since his teens, Chicago's Silas Short has been caught between polarities – city and suburb, technique and expression, old masters and avant-garde.
-Its this contrast that elevates his gentle brand of neo-soul, and finds him the newest jewel in Stones Throw's crown.
+Chicago's Silas Short is an artist caught between polarities – city and suburb, technique and expression, old masters and avant-garde – and this contrast elevates his gentle brand of neo-soul, as the newest jewel in Stones Throw's crown.

 Short’s official studio is his attic, an infinitely TikTokable loft space complete with slanted ceilings and crammed with keyboards, microphones, a drum kit, and a few glowing lava lamps.
 I also spot tabletop game Settlers of Catan in the background.
 As we talk over Zoom, Shortshifts around the room, revealing various posters and drawings he’s made.